-Kale, collard greens and Swiss chard are three varieties of cooking greens.
+Kale, collard greens and Swiss chard are three varieties of cooking greens that won't add a high number to your daily calorie counter.
 Curly leaved kale is often added to potato recipes.
 Collard greens, or collards, are popular in Southern cuisine.
 Both are members of the cabbage family.
 Swiss chard has thick, dark leaves and a flavor similar to spinach.

 Although its calorie count is modest compared to most other foods, kale, with 130 calories per cup, has more than twice the number of calories of collard greens or Swiss chard.
 One cup of cooked, boiled and drained kale also contains 1 gram of fat, 7 grams of carbohydrates and 2 grams each of sugars and protein.
 When prepared with no added salt, kale has only 30 micrograms of sodium.
 Ounce for ounce, kale is a good source of fiber, with 1 cup providing 3 grams, or 10 percent of the daily value of dietary fiber.
 Kale is also an excellent source of certain vitamins, providing a whopping 354 percent of the daily value of vitamin A as well as 89 percent of vitamin C, 9 percent of calcium and 6 percent of iron.